TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/4-Property-mapping.rst

 How to use property mappers
 ===========================

+.. todo: \TYPO3\CMS\Extbase\Domain\Model\FrontendUser has been deprecated with
+         Version 11 and removed with version 12. make another example

 The above example was a straightforward one.
 Most of the time, you will convert from an array to an where some points must be considered.
 This example will show a simple conversion::